DevExpress/devextreme-documentation/concepts/50 React Components/20 State Management/7 Uncontrolled Mode.md

-In <a href="https://reactjs.org/docs/uncontrolled-components.html" target="_blank">uncontrolled mode</a>, DevExtreme components maintain and update their own state.
+In uncontrolled mode, DevExtreme components maintain and update their own state.

 To specify an initial property value in this mode, add the `default` prefix to the property name.
 In the example below, the `defaultCurrentDate` attribute is used to define the `currentDate` property's initial value.